Alexander Vershbow: NATO Deputy Secretary General

 Vershbow was the Deputy Secretary General of NATO from February 2012 to October 2016 after serving for three years in the Pentagon as the U.S. Assistant Secretary of Defense for International Security Affairs.
 While in Brussels, Vershbow argued that partnerships are "a necessity, not a luxury" stressing that NATO's partnerships have helped to consolidate peace and stability in Europe, and to extend stability beyond the Alliance's borders.
 In remarks to a small groups of reporters on May 2, 2014, reported by AP, Vershbow said that after two decades of trying to build a partnership with Russia, NATO now feels compelled to start treating Moscow as an adversary.
 "Clearly the Russians have declared NATO as an adversary, so we have to begin to view Russia no longer as a partner but as more of an adversary than a partner," he said, adding that Russia's annexation of Crimea and its apparent manipulation of unrest in eastern Ukraine have fundamentally changed the NATO-Russia relationship.
 Near the end of his tenure Vershbow was awarded the 'Grand Cross of the Order of the Crown' in recognition of his years of distinguished service for the Alliance.

 Atlantic Council

 Following his career in public service, Vershbow joined the Atlantic Council as Distinguished Fellow, Brent Scowcroft Center on International Security.
 He has become a frequent media commentator on national security affairs and predicted the Russian government would not respond militarily to the Trump administration's bombing of Syria in response to the Asad regime's use of chemical weapons in 2017.

 Rasmussen Global

 Vershbow also acts as a senior advisor to Anders Fogh Rasmussen's political consultancy firm Rasmussen Global where he offers advice on transatlantic relations and foreign policy.

 Personal life

 Vershbow's wife, Lisa Vershbow, is a designer of contemporary jewelry.
 They have two sons together.

+Vershow has been part of charity appearances with the band Coalition of the Willing which was composed of several U.S. Government officials, including 71st U.S Secretary of State Anthony Blinken, former Hungarian Ambassador to NATO and the U.S. Andras Simonyi, diplomat and national security policymaker Lincoln P. Bloomfield Jr., former Deputy Secretary for Department of Energy Daniel Poneman, and guitarist Jeff "Skunk" Baxter of Steely Dan and The Doobie Brothers.